LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 Now, our Rails app has all the information to display a response to the `/question` request.
 When we visit `localhost:3000/question`, we should see a white page with the text "This is the question".

-## Landing Page
+### Landing Page

-Rather than seeing the boiler plate Rails page as the 'landing page' (or the page the user sees when they first visit your site) we can modify the `routes.rb` file to create a new landing page.
+A landing page is what the user sees when they first visit your site.
+Rather than seeing the boiler plate Rails page as the landing page, we can modify the `routes.rb` file to create a new one using `root`.

 ```ruby
 Rails.application.routes.draw do